Orepap/Clust3D/README.md

 # Clust3D - 3D Clustering tool

 <p align="justify">
-Clust3D is a clustering tool designed for clustering 3D data, such as timeseries, using a self-adjusting neural network.
+Clust3D is a clustering tool designed for clustering 3D data, such as timeseries and multi-omic datasets, using a self-adjusting neural network.
 Clust3D provides the capability to directly cluster 3D data, exploiting the entire data structure, without the need for flattening or decomposition of one of the dimensions. </p>